Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

-If you’re on a script -- it’s time to put it down and don't be overzelous or overconfident -- go into the pitch with an open mind and aim to let the buyer do most of the talking.
+If you’re on a script, it’s time to put it down and don't be overzealous or overconfident — go into the pitch with an open mind and aim to let the buyer do most of the talking.

-Check in with the buyer during your pitch — take the time to listen to them and respond with deep, thoughtful follow-up questions.
-This is critical step to really understanding their business needs and ultimately closing the deal.
-If you’re listening and asking the right questions, you can adjust your sales message to one that sounds really attractive to the buyer.
+Keep checking in with the buyer during your pitch — take the time to hear their views and respond with deep, thoughtful follow-up questions.
+This is a critical step to really understanding their business needs and ultimately closing the deal.
+If you’re responding by asking the right questions, you can adjust your sales message to one that sounds really attractive to the buyer.